apptainer/singularity-userdocs/environment_and_metadata.rst

    PYTHON_VERSION=3.7.7

-This happens because  the ``Dockerfile`` used to build  that container has ``ENV PYTHON_RELEASE 3.7.7`` set inside it.
+This happens because  the ``Dockerfile`` used to build  that container has ``ENV PYTHON_VERSION 3.7.7`` set inside it.

-You can always override the value of these docker base image environment variables, if needed.
+You can always override the value of these base image environment variables, if needed.
 See below.

 ----------------------------------